linrongbin16/fzfx.nvim/docs/GenericSchema.md

 ## Interaction/Action

-An (inter)action is the lua callback function binding on a key that user press and then been invoked.
+An **(inter)action** is a lua function that binds with a key, thus when user press it and been invoked.

-We have 2 types of actions:
+We have 2 types of (inter)actions:

-- Interaction: user press the key and invoke the lua function, do something on current line without quit fzf.
+- Interaction: When user presses, it invokes the binded lua function with current line as parameter, without quitting popup window.
-- Action: user press the key to quit fzf, then invoke lua function to do something on the selected lines.
+- Action: When user presses, it quits the popup window, then invokes the binded lua function with selected lines.

 ```lua
 --- @alias fzfx.ActionKey string